uotw/war.js/README.md

 * for speed, install [GNU parallel](https://www.gnu.org/software/parallel/) to add multithreading. it's available using apt-get on linux, or brew on Mac OS.

 ## run the simulation
-* if you have installed parallel (recommended), you can run the simulation with the `simulate.sh` script
+* run the simulation with the `simulate.sh` script
-* otherwise, run `iterate.sh`
-* change the `iterations` script variable in either script to change the number of games to simulate
+* change the `iterations` script variable in `simulate.sh` to change the number of games to simulate

 ## statistics